bu83rfly/NV/_pages/about.md

 permalink: /about/
 ---

-## Welcome to The Real Hustle Stories!
+## Welcome to The Hustle Chronicles!

 My name is Nitika Verma, and I'm the author and creator of this blog.
 Here, I share insights and stories on various topics such as personality development, motivation, leadership, mental health, humor, user emotions, and product management.
 I believe in the power of personal growth and continuous learning, and this blog is my way of sharing valuable experiences and knowledge to help you on your own journey of self-improvement.